The Southern Company (SO) Shares Soar Above 1-Year High

 Wolfe Research gave a rating of “Outperform” to SO, setting the target price at $76 in the report published on December 12th of the previous year.

-During the last 5 trading sessions, SO fell by -0.01%, which changed the moving average for the period of 200-days by +3.10% in comparison to the 20-day moving average, which settled at $72.45.
-In addition, The Southern Company saw 3.75% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SO rose by +1.01%, which changed the moving average for the period of 200-days by +3.48% in comparison to the 20-day moving average, which settled at $72.98.
+In addition, The Southern Company saw 3.98% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading